AviatrixSystems/avxlabs-docs/ace_ops/docs/lab1.md

 Default Gateway and the Destinations
 ```

-- Navigate to **CoPilot > Cloud Resources > Cloud Assets > Virtual Machines**.
+- Navigate to **CoPilot > Cloud Resources > Cloud Workloads > Virtual Machines**.
 Search for `mobile-app` and obtain its private IP address.
 Next, search for `bu2-db` and obtain its private IP address.

 ```{tip}
 Feel free to open and maintain multiple tabs to keep the information you need readily available.